kchuang8899/Wazuh-Chef/README.md

 ###agent

 OSSEC uses the term `agent` instead of client.
-The agent recipe includes the `pm_wazuh_ossec::agent` recipe.
+The agent recipe includes the `wazuh_ossec::agent` recipe.

 ###manager